 Circles and Committees

 Esther Circle: meets the second Monday at 6:30 p.m.
 Their focus is Bible study, fellowship, refreshments, and service projects.
 Some projects they have done include making Chrismons to decorate the church during Advent as well as upkeep of the children's activity bags and ribbons in the hymnals.
 Esther Circle members coordinate the St. Paul's Caring Showers for new moms and new brides in our church family.
 Their goal is to add to their membership by involving those not currently involved with LWML.

 Lydia Circle: meets the first and third Wednesday at 9:30 a.m.
 They do Bible study from the LMWL Quarterly magazine the first Wednesday.
 The ladies of this circle complete projects such as constructing and tying quilts for Lutheran World Relief, the Veteran's Hospital, and as needed for the community.
 They also assemble health kits for Lutheran World Relief in the fall, and make prayer shawls and pocket prayer shawls, which are distributed to hospitals and shut-ins.
 The work done by the fingers and hearts of these ladies is greatly appreciated.

 Miriam Circle: meets on the third Thursday at 1:00 p.m. for Bible study, fellowship, and refreshments.
 Their projects include singing at Winslow House Care Center at 10:00 a.m. on the second Monday of the month and at 10:00 a.m. at Willow Gardens Care Center the third Tuesday.
-They make personal visits each month to shut-ins, elderly, and bereaved members of the congregation.
+They make personal visits each month to shut-ins.
 They send birthday cards to members who are 65 years and older.